cristianrz/knowledge-base/linux/nextcloud.md

+% Nextcloud

-# Nextcloud in a chroot
+## Nextcloud in a chroot

 ### Install dependencies